arestivo/slides/markdown/gamepatterns.md

 # Motivation

-When the game draws the world the users see, it does so one piece at a time — the mountains in the distance, the rolling hills, the trees, each in its turn.
-If the user watched the view draw incrementally like that, the illusion of a coherent world would be shattered.
+When the game draws the world the users see, it does so **one piece at a time**.
+If the user watched the view draw incrementally like that, the **illusion** of a coherent world would be **shattered**.

 ---